5 benefits of a regular dental check-up

 Do you avoid the dentist?

-11 types of dental specialists
+Types of dental health specialists

 Dentists aren’t the only oral health experts – there’s a host of professionals helping to look after your teeth.
 Here’s an explainer of who’s who in dental health.